Top 10 Stories of 2015 Coin and Chronicles sets

 The household ordering limits of two sets remained in effect for the Sept.
 16 release of the Kennedy set and the Oct.
 27 release of the Johnson set.

 The Johnson set sold out within four hours of its release.

-percent of the Kennedy sets were sold on the first day of their availability.
+With its higher mintage, the Kennedy set reached an eventual sellout only after the Mint lifted the household ordering limits.
+More than 80 percent of the Kennedy sets were sold on the first day of their availability.